AdRoll/baker/README.md

 name="filterB"
 ```

-`[output]` selects the output component, the output is where the records that made up until the end of the filter chain without being discarded end up.
+`[output]` selects the output component; the output is where records that made
+it to the end of the filter chain without being discarded end up.
-In this case, the `DynamoDB` component is selected, and its configuration is specified
+In this case, the `DynamoDB` output is selected, and its configuration is specified
 in `[output.config]`.

 The `fields` option in the `[output]` section selects which fields of the record will be